huggingface/blog/speecht5.md

 For the TTS task, the model uses the following pre-nets and post-nets:

 - **Text encoder pre-net.** This is a simple network that uses an embedding layer to map text tokens to the hidden representations that the encoder expects.
+Similar to what happens in an NLP model such as BERT.

 - **Speech decoder pre-net.** This takes as input a log mel spectrogram and uses a sequence of linear layers to compress the spectrogram into hidden representations.
 This design is taken from Tacotron 2.